n7studios/socialpostflow-cli/README.md

 >
 > "Queue up these three blog promos across all my channels."

-The agent learns from [`SKILL.md`](skills/socialpostflow/SKILL.md), which documents the CLI's behaviour, post types, scheduling model, and common workflows.
+The agent learns from [`SKILL.md`](skills/socialpostflow/SKILL.md), which documents the post types, scheduling model, and common workflows.

 ## Install as a CLI